CreatiParser: Generative Image Parsing of Raster Graphic Designs into Editable Layers: Related Work

 Reinforcement learning has become an important post-training paradigm for visual language models, especially for reducing hallucination and improving response reliability.
 Early studies adapted RLHF to multimodal settings by introducing image-grounded factual rewards and correction-oriented preference supervision~\cite{sun2023farlhf, yu2024rlhfv}.
 Subsequent work explored AI-generated feedback as a scalable alternative to human-only annotation, showing that trustworthiness can be improved with open-source feedback pipelines~\cite{yu2025rlaifv}.
 Recent multimodal alignment frameworks further expand this line from safety-centric correction to broader capability alignment under unified preference optimization objectives~\cite{zhang2025mmrlhf}.
 These efforts establish RL-based post-training as a practical complement to supervised instruction tuning for VLM alignment.

 In parallel, R1-style training has shifted attention toward rule-based and verifiable rewards for perception-intensive reasoning tasks.
 Perception-R1~\cite{yu2025perceptionr1} and related grounded reasoning studies~\cite{cao2026groundr1} show that rewards targeted at visual evidence usage can improve grounding quality beyond generic response-level preferences.
 For video understanding, VideoChat-R1~\cite{li2025videochatr1} and Video-R1~\cite{feng2025videor1} introduce reinforcement fine-tuning strategies that incorporate spatio-temporal constraints and temporal-aware policy updates.
 OpenThinkIMG~\cite{su2025openthinkimg} further explores tool-augmented RL for visual reasoning, emphasizing interaction-aware reward signals instead of static text-only feedback.
 Different from these general-purpose VLM alignment settings, our method applies GRPO to text rendering protocol prediction in graphic design parsing, where rewards are renderer-grounded and task-specific (pixel, layout, and semantic consistency) rather than open-ended conversational preference scores.
+More broadly, our setting connects to fine-grained multimodal understanding and localization, which has been extensively studied for video moment retrieval~\cite{liu2025aggregate}, joint moment retrieval and highlight detection~\cite{liu2025whatwhere}, referring video object segmentation~\cite{wang2025weakly}, text-queried action localization~\cite{su2023sequence}, visual object tracking~\cite{liu2024siamdmu}, emotional and subjective video captioning~\cite{ye2024dual, ye2025multi, chen2026subjective}, and video summarization~\cite{ye2025improving}.
+Reinforcement learning and preference modeling have likewise proven effective for interactive and cross-domain recommendation~\cite{nie2024knowledge, liu2024interintra, liu2024graph}, where aligning model behavior with user preferences is central---an objective we share but realize through renderer-grounded rewards for graphic design parsing.